r3c4ll/docker-tests/doc/install-github-action-runner.md

 Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the line "./config.sh" is executed).
 The instructions on the Github website must shows the right values.

-Install the service (replace USERNAME for the username registered in the system that you want to run the service):
+Install the service (replace YOUR_NON-ROOT_SYSTEM_USER for the username registered in the system that you want to run the service):

-    sudo ./svc.sh install USERNAME
+    sudo ./svc.sh install YOUR_NON-ROOT_SYSTEM_USER

 Start the runner service: